webpack/webpack.js.org/src/content/api/compilation-hooks.md

 hashed and restored.

-The `Compilation` class also extends `Tapable` and provides the following lifecycle hooks.
+The `Compilation` class also extends `Tapable` and provides the following life-cycle hooks.
 They can be tapped the same way as compiler hooks:

 ``` js
 compilation.hooks.someHook.tap(/* ... */);